Rachelslh/Article-dynamo/README.md

 ### Test
 After training for 100 epochs, the results of this gpt are still very random and do not make any sense semantically, however this is just an initial LM that i played with.
 Given the presequence: [Backprppagation is], the decoder generates these outputs:
-- Backpropagation is in last it should fire
+- Backpropagation is not lin at certain plotting
-- Backpropagation is in 1986 a of hidden
+- Backpropagation is more do take take there